explosion/spaCy/website/docs/usage/rule-based-matching.md

 #### Available token attributes {#adding-patterns-attributes}

-The available token pattern keys are uppercase versions of the [`Token` attributes](/api/token#attributes).
-The most relevant ones for rule-based matching are:
+The available token pattern keys correspond to a number of [`Token` attributes](/api/token#attributes).
+The supported attributes for rule-based matching are:

 | Attribute                              | Type    |  Description                                                                                           |